 Sessions are 50 minutes long.

 I am currently available on Friday mornings and Saturday afternoons.

 Cognitive Behavioural Psychotherapy (CBT) is a highly effective form of therapy.

 Cognitive means 'mind', so we will look at how you think about things.
-This includes not just 'internal-commentary' type thoughts, but also images that may go through your mind, underlying beliefs and 'automatic' or habitual thinking, which you may not be currently aware of.
+This includes not just 'internal-commentary' type thoughts, but also images that may go through your mind, underlying beliefs and 'automatic' or habitual thinking that you may not be currently aware of.

 The Behavioural aspects of CBT looks at what you do (or don't do) in relation to the problem you want to work on.
 Changing your behaviour can be a quick and powerful way to change how you feel.